Skip to main content

 • If out-of-state employers have employees working in Florida, they must obtain workers’ compensation for them (with a Florida-approved carrier).

 So what is the purpose of workers’ compensation?
 If one of your employees is injured on the job (or becomes ill directly related to the scope of their duties) the insurance will help cover their medical expenses.
 Workers’ comp can also cover a portion of their lost wages until they’re able to return to work.
+For more detailed information, please visit our in-depth Florida workers' compensation insurance page.

 Commercial Auto Insurance

 Commercial auto insurance is also required by the state of Florida for all business-owned vehicles.
-The state requires businesses to carry at least $10,000 coverage for property damage and $10,000 for personal injury protection (PIP).
+The state requires businesses to carry at least $10,000 in coverage for property damage and $10,000 for personal injury protection (PIP).
 We highly recommend any personal autos used for business purposes get commercial auto protection.
 Why?
 Personal auto policies may deny coverage of an accident if they learn that it happened during business hours.

-Recommended Types of Florida Business Insurance
+Recommended Types of Florida Commercial Insurance

 General Liability Insurance